Vidhya-bharathi-raj/project/README.md

 - A **scatter plot** correlating ‘Fertility rate and population’ figures.
 ![](https://github.com/VidhyabharathirajC/Project-Images/blob/main/Screenshot%202024-04-09%20024024.png)

 “This project highlighted the powerful capabilities of Jupyter Notebook in data scraping, manipulation, and visualization, culminating in actionable insights into demographic patterns.”

-vknhknswsnownjonwovnvownjnwc